The importance of professional boundaries

 As the professional home for our Registrants, our Member Institutions (MIs) uphold our standards and play a crucial role in reinforcing them through trainings and professional events.

 All of our Registrants have to be registered with an MI where they have trained.
 This is also where they may continue their learning through CPD and supervision groups.
-Our MIs play a very important part within our regulatory model as they help foster relationships within the profession as well as a healthy professional environment for practitioners.
+Our MIs play a very important part within our regulatory model as they help foster relationships within the profession as well as provide a healthy professional environment for practitioners.
 The MI is also instrumental when concerns are raised to support the Fitness to Practice process alongside us.